Dave Ewing: Career

 But it was at City, to where Ewing returned in 1973, that he had the most effect in his role of coach as he led the club's reserve team to their first ever Central League title and oversaw the promotion of several talented youngsters into the City first team.
+When John Bond took over Manchester City in October 1980, with his assistant John Benson and coach John Sainty Dave was sacked along with youth team and goalkeeping coach Steve Fleet, who was responsible for developing city goalkeeping legend Alex Williams.

 An uncompromising player with a huge frame and vocal encouragement to match, Ewing died at the age of 70 in 1999.

 In the 1960s, he owned a small hardware shop in Reddish, Stockport.